swift/stroke/README.md

 For development:
 If you want to commit changes to Stroke, first run `make .git/hooks/commit-msg` to download a script that will generate change-ids needed by our review system.

+## Differences from Swiften

+Stroke tries to be a clean and accurate port of Swiften, in order to facilitate mirroring changes.
+Sometimes differences are either necessary or desirable.

+* `VCard.getPhoto()` returns null instead of an empty `ByteArray` when there is no photo.